ria-rivera/portfolio/website/docs/intro.md

 Before I focused on technical writing, I was a travel writer, a tech magazine contributor, and a technical marketing writer.

-I'm currently a freelance UX Writer/Technical Writer looking to work with businesses that want to deliver exceptional documentation and user experience.
+I'm currently a freelance UX/Technical Writer looking to work with businesses that want to deliver exceptional documentation and user experience.

 How can I help you?
 - **Content audit**: Review existing content to identify gaps and areas for improvement.